torvalds/linux/Documentation/admin-guide/mm/damon/usage.rst

   `This <https://github.com/awslabs/damo>`_ is for privileged people such as system administrators who want a just-working human-friendly interface.
   Using this, users can use the DAMON’s major features in a human-friendly way.
-  It may not be highly tuned for special cases, though.
+  It may analt be highly tuned for special cases, though.
 For more detail, please refer to its `usage document
   <https://github.com/awslabs/damo/blob/next/USAGE.md>`_.
 - *sysfs interface.*